K1 Speed

-K1 Speed is a Californian company that operates go-kart tracks.
-The company was co-founded in 2003 by American racing driver Boris Said and Susan Danglard, who had previously worked in the fashion industry.
+K1 Speed, the world's largest indoor go-kart operator, is an American company based in Irvine, California.
+The company was co-founded in 2003 by David Danglard and Susan Danglard, who had previously worked in the fashion industry.
 That same year, K1 Speed opened their first go-kart track outside San Diego, California.

+Overview

+The Italian OTL electric karts used at K1 Speed can reach speeds of up to 45 miles per hour once unlocked to their full horsepower potential.
+The junior karts can reach speeds of up to 20 miles per hour.

 In late 2018, K1 Speed said that they were partnering with virtual and augmented reality brand Oculus to use their Oculus Rift virtual reality headset and several cameras monitoring a track to give K1 Speed's go-kart users a virtual racing experience.

-K1 Speed has 59 locations across the United States, Canada, Mexico, Dominican Republic, South Korea, Puerto Rico, Kuwait, Italy, China and France.
+K1 Speed has 107 locations across the United States, Canada, England, Scotland, Mexico, South Korea, Puerto Rico, Italy, China, and France.
+Overall, the company boasts centers in 32 U.S. states and 10 countries.

+K1 Speed offers various party packages for group events including birthdays for kids, teens, and adults, corporate team building, holiday parties, bachelor(ette) parties, and more.